15th Engineer Battalion (United States)

 The 15th Engineer Battalion is an Echelon above Brigade (EAB) battalion of the United States Army.
 It is currently a subordinate unit of 7th Engineer Brigade and is headquartered in Grafenwoehr, Germany.
 Soldiers of the 15th Engineer Battalion provide various supportive duties to other Army units, including construction, engineering, and mechanical work on other Army projects.

 Organization

 The 15th is composed of four companies.
 The Headquarters and Headquarters Company (HHC, Wolfpack) contains the command and staff sections, providing planning and coordination for unit missions.
 The Forward Support Company (FSC, Atlas) provides logistical and maintenance support to the battalion.
 The 500th Engineer Support Company (ESC, Titans) provide combat support and the 902d Engineer Construction Company (ECC, Gladiators) perform horizontal and limited vertical construction.
+On 30 July 2024 the 809th Engineer Company (Multi-Role Bridge) was reactivated and assigned to the battalion.

 History

 The 15th Construction Engineer Battalion has a proud and distinguished lineage.
 From its auspicious beginnings in the trenches and mud of World War I battlefields of France to the steaming hot jungles of Vietnam, the 15th Engineers maintained their "Drive On!" spirit.